 Afterwards, they went back to Harry’s Bar.

 As the bells tolled loud and clear in the Calle Vallaresso, Catherine pushed at the door.
 They would order Bellini’s and eat.
-Jerry liked the idea of fighting his food.
+Jerry liked the idea of fighting with his food.
 Tonight he needed Marlin Tartare and Carpaccio alla Cipriani.

 Their table was ready.